TAPS COVID-19 Response

 TAPS created a all-new programming online to help maintain positivity during difficult times.

-TAPS is sharing inspiring articles by surviving family members to help others during times of crisis.
+TAPS is sharing inspiring articles by surviving family members, staff and grief experts to help others during times of crisis.

 Military survivors are typically one-income families, even with a government stimulus check, many are struggling to pay basic living expenses during COVID-19.
-25% of respondents reported income less than $27,000 a year.
+25% of respondents reported an income of less than $27,000 a year.

-20% of respondents have lost income either due to layoffs, a reduction in hours, or have lost income because they are a small business owner.
+39% have lost income either due to layoffs, a reduction in hours, or have lost income because they are small business owners.

-70% of TAPS Survivors reported an increase in grief for themselves and their family members due to the disruption in grief rituals, increased stress and isolation of COVID-19
+72% of military survivors reported an increase in grief for themselves and their family members due to the disruption in grief rituals, increased stress, and isolation of COVID-19.

-90% report a noticeable increase in the anxiety, depression and grief of their family members as a result of COVID-19.
+57% report a noticeable increase in the anxiety and depression of themselves and their family members as a result of COVID-19.